Although originating from Japan, the Akita has an American equivalent mix

 If you are a fan of the Akita, then you might want to check out the following breeds:

-- Shiba Inu: Perhaps the most famous Japanese dog export, the Shiba Inu is an ancient breed that dates back to around 300 BC.
+- Shiba Inu: There are some similarities and differences between the Akita Inu and the Shiba Inu.
+Perhaps the most famous Japanese dog export, the Shiba Inu is an ancient breed that dates back to around 300 BC.
 It was originally bred as a strong and adept hunter in Japan’s rugged mountain terrain, but today the Shiba Inu is a popular companion, widely loved for its expressive appearance and personality.
 Coat colors include red, sesame, or black and tan.

 - Ainu: Also known as the Hokkaido, this breed originated in the northernmost island of Japan.
 Its strong build, exceptional bravery, resistance to the cold weather, and extraordinary sense of smell made it an excellent hunting companion for the native Ainu people.
 Coat colors include brindle, sesame, solid white, red, black, and wolf grey.